-I’ve written a little about smoothies here at It’s a Love/Love Thing, because smoothies were a recent addition to our morning routine in 2013.
+I’ve written a little about smoothies here at It’s a Love/Love Thing, because smoothies were a recent addition to our morning routine.
 We love them!
-They are a quick, simple way to round out a family breakfast, and even our one-year old daughter can enjoy them with us!
+They are a quick, simple way to round out a family breakfast, and even our one-year-old daughter can enjoy them with us!
 They are fun and kids can get involved in choosing what goes in them, which is always a good thing.

 Today I just wanted to give you our favorite smoothie add-ins, so you can try something new or take your smoothies to the next level.